sampsaoinonen/tsoha-martketplace/README.md

 # 2 Many Gittars

 2 Many Gittars is a marketplace for guitars, amps and other items related to guitars.
 This web application is created using Flask and PostgreSQL-database.
-It is possible to test on Heroku.
+It is possible to test on [Heroku](https://tsoha-2manygittars.herokuapp.com).
+SQL-tables can be found [here](https://github.com/sampsaoinonen/tsoha-martketplace/blob/main/SQL/schema.sql)

 https://tsoha-2manygittars.herokuapp.com